Skip to main content

 Direct bill savings and credits

-Between lower rates and bill credits, Ava customers have saved over $167 million on their electricity bills since 2018.
-In addition to returning funds directly to our customers, we’ve also invested in a rate stabilization fund to protect against future market volatility.
+Ava customers have saved over $180 million on their electricity bills since 2018.
+In addition to providing lower rates and returning funds directly to our customers when possible, we’ve also invested in a rate stabilization fund to protect against future market volatility.

 Local programs and community reinvestment